Wednesday, 10 December 2014

 Although we never saw them arrive there were also around twelve Meadow Pipits and at least three Common Snipe hidden in the grass.

 The wind by now was getting much stronger and rain was in the air.
-It was around 2pm as we decided to set off for home via Greggs the Baker and then back onto the southbound M1.
+It was around 2pm as we decided to set off for home via Greggs and then back onto the southbound M1.
 The sky got progressively darker and the wind buffeted the car as we went South.
 It was virtually dark by 3.30 as we detoured to avoid the continuing mayhem on the M1's southbound carriageway, due we learned later to a lorry crashing and catching fire in the morning.

 1 comment: